SageSELab/UI-Bug-Localization-Study/README.md

 ```
 conda config --env --set subdir osx-64
 ```
 A user needs to install [Anaconda](https://www.anaconda.com) to run the experiments.
 Most of the experiments are done by running either a shell script or a Python file.
-To run all the scripts, a user has to update thespecific path in the variable ```data_dir``` that contains the link for the [dataset](https://github.com/SageSELab/GUI-Bug-Localization-Data}) and ```package_dir``` that contains the [replication package](https://github.com/SageSELab/UI-Bug-Localization-Study).
+To run all the scripts, a user has to update the specific path in the variable ```data_dir``` that contains the link for the [dataset](https://github.com/SageSELab/GUI-Bug-Localization-Data}) and ```package_dir``` that contains the [replication package](https://github.com/SageSELab/UI-Bug-Localization-Study).

 _**Note: A user can ignore the preprocessing steps and can use the already preprocessed data.
 However, in that case, the user needs to update ```preprocessed_code_dir``` variable with ```/Users/sagelab/Documents/Projects/BugLocalization/Artifact-ICSE24/GUI-Bug-Localization-Data/BuggyProjects``` if it exists in each shell script when generating rankings**_

-## Initial Steps
+## Setup
 #### Environment Setup
 - Install the following packages:
 ```